WilliamSGodfrey/SAVE_williamsgodfrey.github.io/_posts/blog/2016-02-01-new-blog-jekyll.md

 layout:     post
 title:      A new look via Jekyll
 date:       2016-02-01 09:06:19
-excerpt:    williamsgodfrey.com is now running on Jekyll, a parsing engine bundled as a ruby gem used to build static websites from dynamic components.
+excerpt:    "williamsgodfrey.com is now running on Jekyll, a parsing engine bundled as a ruby gem used to build static websites from dynamic components."
-categories: jekyll pixyll
+categories: meta
 ---

 I recently migrated this website from [Wordpress](https://wordpress.org/) to [Github Pages](https://pages.github.com/) using [Jekyll](https://jekyllrb.com/) and [Pixyll](https://github.com/johnotander/pixyll).
 Wordpress was becoming annoying, with its constant nagging about updates and awful WYSIWYG editor on the backend.
 I felt like I had to very carefully work around the awfully generated HTML in order to accomplish the simplest things.
 And it wasn't like I needed all that functionality anyway.
 This site is used very little.
 It was time to simplify.